lzfelix/opfy_split/README.md

 ## Notice

-This scripts invokes underlying OPF programs, using the Python `subprocess` module.
+This utility invokes underlying OPF programs using the Python `subprocess` module.
 It was tested on Linux and OSX systems, but not on Windows (this does not necessarily mean that it doesn't work on this platform).